ogradyc01/GoldenCheetah/UG_Special-Topics_Upload_Download-to_from-external-web-sites.md

 The Google Calendar (CALDAV access) requires the Google Calendar ID - which you find in your Google Calendar settings - the 'default' CalID is your Google e-mail address.

-After entering a proper CalID you need to authorize GoldenCheetah to access this Calendar - by pressing "Authorize", login on to Google with your User/PW and granting GoldenCheetah the right to access your calendar.
+After entering a proper CalID you need to authorize GoldenCheetah to access this Calendar - by pressing `Authorize`, login on to Google with your User/PW and granting GoldenCheetah the right to access your calendar.